Phase portraits and the bifurcation set for the three-vortex interaction system: Phase portraits

-The phase plane for the case \textbf{f} with $\Gamma_3 = \frac{-1}{9}$ is shown in Fig.~\ref{fig:point_f}. he dynamics for $\Theta<0$ resembles the back face of the sphere, with periodic orbits surrounding the singularity $\Singularity_{12}$.
-The dynamics for $\Theta>0$ closely resembles that on the "front face" of the phase sphere in the case \textbf{g} pictured in Fig.~\ref{fig:sphere_g}.
-It features the two equilateral equilibria, which are stable, and the three unstable collinear equilibria, as well as the singularities $\Singularity_{13}$ and $\Singularity_{23}$.
-T

-\subsection{Point \textbf{e}: $\Gamma_3= \frac{-1}{3}$}
+As \(\Gamma_3\) increases through \(-1\), the equilibria \(\Equilibrium_1\) and \(\Equilibrium_2\) return from infinity and reappear on the \(\Theta<0\) leaves, remaining saddles, as shown in Fig.~\ref{fig:point_d}.
+At the same time, the singularities \(\Singularity_{13}\) and \(\Singularity_{23}\) return from infinity on the \(\Theta>0\) leaves.
+Two pairs of heteroclinic orbits connect the saddles: one pair surrounds the singularity \(\Singularity_3\) at the origin for \(\Theta<0\), and a second, longer pair makes wide excursions enclosing the collinear equilibria \(\Equilibrium_1\) or \(\Equilibrium_2\).
+All orbits on the surface \(\Theta=0\) are closed.
+The \(\Theta>0\) phase surface is unchanged from the previous plot.
+Two heteroclinic orbits on the \(\Theta<0\) surfaces take such long excursions that the equilibria and singularities on this surface are not visible in the plot.
+Fig.~\ref{fig:point_d_closeup} shows a closeup highlighting this region.

+\subsubsection{Point \textbf{e}: \(\Gamma_3= \frac{-1}{3}\)}
-Point \textbf{e} lies on the circle $\gamma_2=0$ in Fig.~\ref{fig:trilinear}.
-This case is important because, at this parameter value, solutions that collapse in finite time are observed.
-As this point is approached, the radius of the triangular equilibria diverges by Eq.~\eqref{equilateral_configs}, and their stability type changes by Eq.~\eqref{charPolyTri}.
-Similarly, the two collinear equilibria $\Equilibrium_1$ and $\Equilibrium_2$ diverge, and their stability also changes.
-Therefore, exactly on this circle, the number of fixed points decreases from five to one, with only the saddle point $\Equilibrium_3$ remaining.
-This is seen by comparing the plot for $\Theta>0$ in Fig.~\ref{fig:point_e}

-Earlier literature has noted that $\gamma_2=0$ is a necessary condition for finite-time collapse~\cite{Aref:1979,Grobli:1877,Krishnamurthy:2018}.
-This occurs when $\Theta=0$.
-At this value, the system has unbounded trajectories.
-The Hamiltonian takes the especially simple form
+Point \textbf{e} lies on the circle \(\gamma_2=0\) in Fig.~\ref{fig:trilinear}.
+As this point is crossed, the radius of the triangular equilibria diverges by Eq.~\eqref{equilateral_configs}, and Eq.~\eqref{charPolyTri} implies a change in their stability.
+The two collinear equilibria \(\Equilibrium_1\) and \(\Equilibrium_2\) also diverge to infinity, and their stability also changes.
+Therefore, exactly on this circle, the number of fixed points decreases from five to one.
+Earlier literature has noted that \(\gamma_2=0\) is a necessary condition for finite-time collapse~\cite{Aref:1979, Grobli:1877, Krishnamurthy:2018}.
+This occurs when \(\Theta=0\), where the system has unbounded trajectories.
+The Hamiltonian takes the form